oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 Version 1.0 RC2 for public use(This build can contains bugs!).

-Safty components(not very bugy and with pre release quality):
+Safty components(not very bugy and with pre release quality): Engine Console, LightSystem2D, Lit2D Shaders
-{
-Engine Console
-LightSystem2D
-Lit2D Shaders
-}

-Preview components(very bugy dont use on devoloment right now):
+Preview components(very bugy dont use on devoloment right now): Cloth2D
-{
-Cloth2D
-}

-Not Working components(very bugy dont use on devoloment right now):
-{
-ExtremeEvent
+Not Working components: ExtremeEvent
-}

 You need to install InputSystem & TextMeshPro becouse SDK depends on it.